hawkinsw/CPPTimes/pointers.md

 Do they share anything else in common?
 Why, yes, they do!
 Both take up space and have a value.
 Let's start first with the values of pointers.
 A type defines the range of valid values for a variable of that type and pointers are no exception.
 Officially, there are a few "sets" of valid values for a pointer.
 Think conceptually about the requirements for a pointer: Most importantly, a pointer must contain enough information to uniquely identify its target.
 Well, what information is available that would uniquely identify a target in the least amount of memory?

 The variable's name?
 Nope!
 Not all variables have names and names are not unique outside of their scope.
 Well, why not identify a variable by it's name _and_ its scope (in combination)?
 That seems rather, er, laborious and, because we can nest scopes infinitely, would require lots of space.
 What else could we use?
-I know, let's rely on the fact that _every_ variable takes up space in memory and _every_ piece of space in memory has a _unique_ address!
+I know, let's rely on the fact that _every_ variable takes up space in memory and _every_ piece of space in memory (as long as the space is at least as big as a byte!) has a _unique_ address!
 That means we could uniquely describe the target of a pointer using the address of the variable that it targets.
 Perfect!

 ## Optional: The size of a `pointer to _type_` variable

 We know that all variables occupy space in memory.
 Just _how much_ space in memory do pointers-to-`X`-type variables use?
 To answer this question requires some advanced calculations, but I think that we can handle it.

 Because the storage for variables can occur anywhere in memory, a pointer-to-`X`-type variable needs to be able to store the address of every single byte of memory in the system.
-Therefore, the space allocated to storage for pointer-to-`X`-type variables must contain enough space to represent each of those addresses.
+Therefore, the space allocated to storage for an instance of a pointer-to-`X`-type variables must contain enough space to represent each of the possible addresses that it could hold.

 Almost all of today's computers have more than $10$ gigabytes of memory.
 Consider the tablet computer on which I am penning this column -- it has $32$ GB of RAM!
 In order to uniquely identify every byte of memory on my tablet, I would need $34,359,738,368$ values.
 Now, here's the math!